janosh/matbench-discovery/site/src/routes/si/+page.md

 <MetricsTableMegnetUipCombos select={[`model`, `MEGNet`, `CHGNet`, `M3GNet`, `CHGNet + MEGNet`, `M3GNet + MEGNet`]} />
 {/if}

 > @label:fig:metrics-table-megnet-uip-combos This table shows metrics obtained by combining MEGNet with both UIPs.
-The metrics in rows labeled M3GNet + MEGNet and CHGNet + MEGNet are the result of passing M3GNet/CHGNet-relaxed structures into MEGNet for formation energy prediction.
-Both combos perform worse than using the respective UIPs on their own with a more pronounced performance drop from CHGNet to CHGNet + MEGNet than M3GNet to M3GNet + MEGnet.
+The metrics in rows labeled M3GNet→MEGNet and CHGNet→MEGNet are the result of passing M3GNet/CHGNet-relaxed structures into MEGNet for formation energy prediction.
+Both combos perform worse than using the respective UIPs on their own with a more pronounced performance drop from CHGNet to CHGNet→MEGNet than M3GNet to M3GNet→MEGnet.
 This suggests MEGNet has learned no additional knowledge of the PES that is not already present in the UIPs.
 However, both combos perform better than MEGNet on its own, demonstrating that UIP relaxation provides real utility at very low cost for any downstream structure-dependent analysis.

 The UIPs M3GNet and CHGNet are both trained to predict DFT energies (including/excluding MP2020 energy corrections for CHGNet/M3GNet) while MEGNet is trained to predict formation energies.